 Sun Island Resort and Spa

 Sun Island Resort and Spa is a 4* resort located in the South Ari Atoll and boasts those day-dream worthy Over Water Bungalows that I just know are on your bucket list!
-With 462 rooms, 5 restaurants, multiple bars, a world class dive center, it’s own house coral reefs and an award winning spa on the island, there is plenty for guest to see and do during their stay.
+With 462 rooms, 5 restaurants, multiple bars, a world-class dive center, its own house coral reef and an award-winning spa on the island, there is plenty for guests to see and do during their stay.

 Whilst not offering the luxury of the top hotels in this section, the island is clean, villa size is ample, and the range of activities is unrivaled.
 For the price, its a winner for those on a restricted budget that still want the complete resort experience.